 One of the major drugs constituting the proton-pump inhibitor class, it was developed to treat symptoms of frequent heartburn caused by acid reflux.
 It does so by preventing the backup of stomach acid and/or bile into the esophagus which in serious cases can lead to extensive damage.

-Aciphex is manufactured by Japanese pharmaceutical company, Eisai Co., Ltd. and was approved by the U.S. Food and Drug Administration in 2002.
+AcipHex is manufactured by the Japanese pharmaceutical company, Eisai Co., Ltd. and was approved by the U.S. Food and Drug Administration in 2002.
 Since approval, the anti-ulcer drug has become one of the most popular proton-pump inhibitor drugs on the market and is regularly a top 100 yearly selling drug.

 The drug – which is in the same pharmacologic class of drug as omeprazole – allows the esophagus to heal from the effects of acid reflux by decreasing the stomach’s ability to make acid.
 If taken early enough, the drug can prevent the development of ulcers (sores in stomach or esophagus lining) and nonsteroidal anti-inflammatory drug-induced ulcers.